cambiotraining/sars-cov-2-genomics/06-phylogeny.md

 One of the regions with a higher prevalence of errors is the start and end of the consensus sequence, which also typically contains many missing data (see example in Figure 2).
 Therefore, it is common to _mask_ the first and last few bases of the alignment, to avoid including spurious variable sites in the analysis.

-Additionally, work by [Turakhia, de Maio, Thornlow, et al. (2020)](https://doi.org/10.1371/journal.pgen.1009175) has identified several sites that show an unexpected mutation pattern.
-This includes, for example, mutations that unexpectedly occur multiple times in different parts of the tree ([homoplasies](https://en.wikipedia.org/wiki/Homoplasy)) and often coincide with primer binding sites (from amplicon-based protocols) and can even be lab-specific (e.g. due to their protocols and data processing pipelines).
-The work from this team has led to the creation of a list of [problematic sites](https://virological.org/t/masking-strategies-for-sars-cov-2-alignments/480), which are recommended to be _masked_ before running the phylogenetic analysis.

 :::note
 The term **masking** is often used to refer to the process of converting sequence bases to the ambiguous character 'N'.
 You may come across this term in the documentation of certain tools, for example: